Rome or Milan?

 - You are interested in learning more about Leonardo da Vinci

 Leonardo da Vinci’s story is closely connected to Milan and he contributed to the development of the city in many different ways.
 A few examples: his artistic masterpiece “The Last Supper” is located inside the monastery of Santa Maria delle Grazie, he designed the famous local waterways named Navigli and he decorated a few rooms inside Sforza Castle.
-To learn more about his life and his inventions, visit the local Museum of Science and Technology (you can also take a themed tour like Science Museum Ticket and Leonardo Galleries Tour.
+To learn more about his life and his inventions, visit the local Museum of Science and Technology.

 - Italy is not enough…get a glimpse of China too!